PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

     threshold: 0.7
 ```

-Subsequently, refer to the command line method or Python script method in the local experience section to load the modified production line configuration file.
+Subsequently, refer to the command line method or Python script method in the local experience section to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices, including NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the --device parameter</b> to seamlessly switch between different hardware devices.
-For example, if you are using Ascend NPU for inference in the pedestrian attribute recognition production line, the Python command you would use is:
+For example, if you are using Ascend NPU for inference in the pedestrian attribute recognition pipeline, the Python command you would use is:

 ```bash
 paddlex --pipeline pedestrian_attribute_recognition \